lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 [Torpor, sec.
 6.5](#65-torpor)).
 If aggravated damage burns him, he goes directly to the ash heap.
 He doesn't go through torpor first.

+Ⓡ Cards which are not usable by vampires going to Torpor are not usable by vampires burned in combat, either.

+Ⓡ Cards which are not usable by vampires going to Torpor only check to see if the vampire is currently going to torpor, not if the vampire will be going to Torpor later.
+E.g., A vampire with `Undead Persistence` can still play these types of cards.

 > Krid is ready and has 1 blood when he receives 1 point of aggravated damage.
 > He cannot heal this damage, so he is wounded and goes to torpor with 1 blood.
 >